 Paige is a returning Tuck Fest Deep Water Solo competitor.

 Mark is a USA Climbing Level 5 Routesetter.
-With 15 years of setting experience, he has set for over 20 national and international competitions including Tuck Fest 2018.
-His most recent focus has been setting for the adaptive community.
+With 16 years of setting experience, he has set for over 20 national and international competitions including Tuck Fest 2018.
 Mark has been climbing since 2001 and particularly enjoys climbing (very) tall boulders, in the middle of nowhere, alone.
-Mark is the Head Routesetter at Aiguille Rock Climbing Center in Orlando, Florida.
+Mark is the Head Routesetter at Momentum Seattle.